 Create a YouTube channel

 More people are turning to YouTube for content than ever before.
-FortuneLords reports that 300 hours of video are uploaded to YouTube every minute and nearly 5 billion videos are watched on YouTube every day.
+Statista reports that 500 hours of video are uploaded to YouTube every minute and nearly 5 billion videos are watched on YouTube every day.
 Create a YouTube channel (set up your privacy settings to stay safe – here are some more tips on that) and then upload your latest content.
 You can create how-to videos, ramblings about life, or cash in on the “unboxing” toy trend in online videos.
 Build up your subscriber base and clicks and you will be more attractive to brands who want an influencer with engaged fans.

-Whether Facebook, Instagram, Pinterest or Snapchat is your social platform of choice, it’s important to set up accounts and consistently update them.
+Whether Facebook, Instagram, Pinterest, TikTok or Snapchat is your social platform of choice, it’s important to set up accounts and consistently update them.
 If you know you want to be an influencer, post professionally – even when you are just talking about your own personal life.
 It’s okay to show some personality, but stay away from negativity directed towards other people, political rants, and profanity if you truly want brands to trust your judgment.

 Pick a Specialty